MichaelHelgesen/100daysofcode/R3Log.md

 **Thoughts:** Node.js is very cool.
 And chaining different callbacks together is powerful.
 But it gets complicated fast.
 I stopped several times, needing to get an overview and understand how it was all connected.
 The "I am a fraud" feeling is creeping in, but I manage to push it back.

 I can't wait to be able to implement Node in future projects.

-### D2 #100DaysOfCode - 2.5.18
-*Morning (05.30 - 06.45):*

-* Learned about ES6 Promises.
-A function that works as an alternative to callback functions.
-It's a function that takes one argument, and it is either resolved or rejected and it can't be called more than once, as opposed to regular callbacks.
-It's advanced when not having enough experience.

-*Midday (2 h):*
-* Continued with advanced ES6 Promises, and Promise chaining and "catch".
-Catch is an alternative to the error handler which is preferable to use when chaining to avoid errors.
-* Managed to solve a challenge related to chaining Promises.
-Even though it was a success, it's important for me to realize that it was mostly studying what I went through earlier in the tutorial.
-But I did not just copy/paste, so I feel that I grasped the Promise method a _little_ better after this challenge.
-* Did a quiz related to Promises.
-Got 5 out of 6 correct.
-* Installed Axios, a library simplifying Promises so that we don't need to wrap "resolve" and "reject" in "new Promise" functions.
-* Chaining Promises with Axios makes the code easier to handle, since we don't get as much indentations.
-But it is pretty complex.
-I fell off pretty quick in this tutorial, but managed to get a better understanding afterwards by reading through the code and commenting and not just keeping up with the instructor.